The CPB Young Writing Fellowship

 - A BA/MA/BFA/MFA in creative writing, English literature, or comparative literature ongoing or completed is preferred.
 However, we are also actively seeking writers from outside traditional education streams in literature.

-- Must be a citizen of India, Bangladesh, Pakistan, Nepal, Sri Lanka, Bhutan, Afghanistan, and Maldives.
+- Must be a citizen (or origin) of India, Bangladesh, Pakistan, Nepal, Sri Lanka, Bhutan, Afghanistan, and Maldives.

 All application materials must be submitted by April 30th, 2021 for full consideration.